compdewd/hfmnet-parser/README.md

 + Make sure the CSV file of the "WuHistory.db3" file is named "WuHistory.csv"
 + While still in HFM.NET's data files directory, open the "ProjectInfo.tab" file in your favorite text editor and find-and-replace every tab with a comma making sure that the conditions mentioned for the "WuHistory.csv" file are also met with this file.
 + Save the file in the same directory that the "WuHistory.csv" file is located (which should be the same directory as the ".exe" file that was produced by compiling this source code).
++ Create a file named "SlotNames.csv" that contains the slot name found in the "WuHistory.csv" file, then a comma, and then the chipset and model of the graphics card as one field
-+ Run this program and select THE NUMBER of the core type you want to have output and the WU data averaged.
++ Run this compiled program and select THE NUMBER of the core type you want to have output and averaged.
-+ The program should output two CSV files, of which the one containing the averaged data is the one that contains the averaged data.
++ The program should output two CSV files into the the C: drive root directory, of which the one containing a filtered version of "WuHistory.csv" is "Hello.csv", and the one containing the averaged data is "World.csv"
-+ Be nice and submit your data to [The Folding@Home GPU Statistics Database](http://www.http://compdewddevelopment.com/projects/fah-gpu-statistics-database/add.php) :D
++ Be nice and submit your data to [The Folding@Home GPU Statistics Database](http://www.http://compdewddevelopment.com/redirect.php?target=add-to-fah-gpu-database) :D